mywrites/mywrites.github.io/api_ref_guide.md

 https://myretailsite/api/v1.com
 ```

-Although not as common, **api** does not have to be part of the base URL for an API name.
+Although not as common, the text – **api** – does not have to be part of the base URL for an API.

 **add path**: <br/>